-Prerequisite(s): LCCC Algebra Placement Testing score of 109 and high school math through Trigonometry Designed for students whose backgrounds are not sufficient to immediately begin the calculus sequence.
+Prerequisite(s): LCCC Algebra Placement Testing score of 109 and high school math through Trigonometry Designed for students whose backgrounds are not

+Designed for students whose backgrounds are not sufficient to immediately begin the calculus sequence.
 Serves any student looking for a mature investigation of algebra and trigonometry.
 This one-semester course covers the topics included in MAT 160 and 165 at a relatively rapid pace.
 Topics include polynomials, systems of equations, sequences and series, trigonometric functions and graphs, inverse functions, exponential and logarithmic functions, identities and equations, parametric equations, and polar curves.
 A graphing calculator is required.

-MAT 188 Business Calculus
+MAT 188 Business Calculus 3:3:0:0